Empirical likelihood for the analysis of experimental designs: Empirical likelihood-based multiple testing

-\begin{remark} Rather than generating draws from an approximate multivariate chi-square distribution, low-dimensional multiplicity-adjusted quantiles can be computed numerically if the underlying correlation matrix fulfills certain structural properties \parencite{stange2016computing}. \end{remark}
+\begin{remark} Rather than generating draws from an approximate multivariate chi-square distribution, low-dimensional multiplicity-adjusted quantiles can be computed numerically if the underlying correlation matrix fulfills certain structural properties \citep{stange2016computing}. \end{remark}

-\subsection{Nonparametric Bootstrap}
+\subsection{Nonparametric bootstrap}

-It has been widely noted that the error rates of EL tests based on the asymptotic chi-square calibration tend to be higher than the nominal levels, especially in small sample or high-dimensional problems; \textcites(see, e.g.,)(){qin1994empirical}{tsao2004bounds}.
-This issue persists in our setting with multiple EL statistics.
+It has been widely noted that the error rates of tests based on the asymptotic chi-square calibration tend to be higher than the nominal levels, especially in small sample or high-dimensional problems; see, e.g.~\citet{qin1994empirical} and \citet{tsao2004bounds}.
+This issue persists in our setting with multiple empirical likelihood statistics.
 Moreover, considering the incomplete nature of block designs, convergence to a multivariate chi-square distribution may be slow.
-As an alternative, \textcite{owen1988empirical} proposed a bootstrap calibration for the mean.
-Resampling from the original data ${\mathcal{X}_n}$ yields bootstrap replicates ${\mathcal{X}_n^{(b)}}$, ${b = 1, \dots, B}$.
-For each ${\mathcal{X}_n^{(b)}}$, the EL statistic ${l_n^{(b)}(\bm{\overline{X}})}$ is computed at the sample mean ${\bm{\overline{X}}}$ of ${\mathcal{X}_n}$.
-The cutoff is obtained as the sample ${(1 - \alpha)}$th quantile of ${\{l_n^{(1)}(\bm{\overline{X}}), \dots, l_n^{(B)}(\bm{\overline{X}})\}}$.
+As an alternative, \citet{owen1988empirical} proposed a bootstrap calibration for the mean.
+Resampling from the original data \({\mathcal{X}_n}\) yields bootstrap replicates \({\mathcal{X}_n^{(b)}}\), \({b} = {1, \dots, B}\).
+For each \({\mathcal{X}_n^{(b)}}\), the empirical likelihood statistic \({l_n^{(b)}(\overline{X})}\) is computed at the sample mean \({\overline{X}}\) of \({\mathcal{X}_n}\).
+The cutoff is obtained as the sample \({(1 - \alpha)}\)th quantile of \({\{l_n^{(1)}(\overline{X}), \dots, l_n^{(B)}(\overline{X})\}}\).